General Motors’ autonomous vehicle unit recalls cars for software update after dragging a pedestrian

 Problems at Cruise could slow the deployment of fully autonomous vehicles that carry passengers without human drivers on board.
 It also could bring stronger federal regulation of the vehicles, which are carrying passengers in more cities nationwide.

 NHTSA opened an investigation Oct.
 16 into four reports that Cruise vehicles may not exercise proper caution around pedestrians.
-The reports, including two injuries, involved vehicles operating autonomously and “encroaching on pedestrians present in or entering roadways, including pedestrian crosswalks in the proximity of the intended travel path of the vehicles.”
-It wasn’t immediately clear whether the Oct.
-2 crash was included in the probe.
+Agency documents cited two injuries, including the Oct.
+2 crash.
+The complaints involved vehicles operating autonomously and “encroaching on pedestrians present in or entering roadways, including pedestrian crosswalks in the proximity of the intended travel path of the vehicles,” the agency said.

 In documents filed with NHTSA, Cruise said its automated driving system was designed in some cases to pull over and out of traffic to minimize safety risks and disruption after a crash, with the response dependent on the characteristics of the crash.
 But in certain circumstances such as a pedestrian positioned on the ground in the vehicle’s path, pulling over is not the desired response.